Vaei/ProcHitReact/README.md

 ## Changelog

+### 1.1.1-beta
+* Default profile if none provided to HitReact()
+* Separate transient data from ImpulseParams into new WorldSpaceParams

 ### 1.1.0-beta
 * Add support to include GameplayAbilities as optional plugin
 * Add support for ability tags to disable/enable the system